“URJA Desk” in Madhya Pradesh Police Stations: Game Changer for Women Victims

 Image Source: Free Press Journal

-The URJA Desk, introduced in Madhya Pradesh police stations, has revolutionized the way women victims seek justice.
+The URJA Desk, introduced in Madhya Pradesh police stations, in India, has revolutionized the way women victims seek justice.
 Researchers from around the world have discovered that desk provides ample space for women to share their problems with the police.

 The three-day Justice, Inclusion and Victim’s Access (JIVA) conference, which began in Bhopal on Thursday, brought together experts to discuss “Access to Justice, Inclusion and Evidence-Based Practice” under the theme of “Gender, Law Enforcement, and Evidence-Based Practice.”